-At-home bodyweight back and biceps workout builds strength and lean muscle tissue in the lats, lower back, rhomboids, both heads of the biceps, and forearms.
+At-home bodyweight back and biceps workout help to build strength and muscle mass in the lats, lower back, rhomboids, both heads of the biceps, and forearms.

-The combination of bodyweight back and bicep exercise help to increase your muscle strength and endurance in the back and arm.
+The combination of bodyweight back and bicep exercise helps to increase your muscle strength and endurance in the back and arm.

 Back and bicep is a muscle pairing as old as the Pull-ups, chin-ups and rows.
-The back muscle is the main targeted muscle in most pull-ups exercises, and the bicep and shoulder are crucial synergistic muscles.
+The back muscle is the main targeted muscle in most pull-ups exercises, and the bicep and rear delt are crucial synergistic muscles.

 Training your back and biceps together is something very common in today’s bodybuilding training routines.
 It doesn’t matter whether you are a beginner or an advanced lifter.
 You need a good workout routine to optimize your muscle gains.